Disrupt Berlin extends the Startup Battlefield application deadline

 If that’s not enough to get you to buckle down and break open a fresh case of Red Bull, consider this.
 Even if you don’t win the Battlefield, you can still reap benefits in the form of exposure, expert business coaching and investor funding.
 Case in point: Zenefits, a Startup Battlefield finalist at Disrupt NY 2013, went on to raise $583.6 million.

-So far 648 companies — including such notables as Mint, Dropbox, Yammer, Tripit, Redbeacon, Qwiki, Getaround and Soluto — have competed, collectively raised $6.9 billion and generated 95 exits.
+So far 648 companies — including such notables as Mint, Dropbox, Yammer, TripIt, Redbeacon, Qwiki, Getaround and Soluto — have competed, collectively raised $6.9 billion and generated 95 exits.
 This is your chance to join their ranks.

 Here’s a quick reminder of how Startup Battlefield works.
 In the preliminary round, roughly 15 to 30 competitors have six minutes to pitch their startup to a panel of judges consisting of well-known investors, entrepreneurs, technologists and TechCrunch editors.
 An in-depth Q&A follows each pitch, and the whole shooting match takes place in front of an audience of several thousand people.
 It’s also streamed live to a global audience on the TechCrunch website.